 But considering how much of your life you spend engaged in your career, perhaps that is the ideal place to grow in your relationship with Christ.

 When it comes to working with difficult bosses, most often we need to resist our natural inclinations, lest we fall into sin ourselves.
-A few practical lessons will help direct our thoughts in these situations so our lives become characterized by Christlike perseverance.

 No matter what the situation, people in every generation and age group have struggled with a lack of gratitude and feelings of entitlement.
 We have a long history of pride, narcissism, and faithlessness.